softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

       let carouselBird = new CarouselImage("Bird","http://animal-images/bird.jpg", "Bird image");
       let carouselArray = [carouselDog, carouselCat, carouselArray];
       let carousel = new Carousel("Look at this beautiful carousel", carouselArray);
-      sendResponse(new PepperResponse(carousel));
+      let responseToPepper = new PepperResponse(carousel);
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

 # CarouselImageNoTitle(speak, url, triggerUtterance)
 where:

 ## Parameter(s):
-      speak = what the robot says when you click a button url = the image to be displayed triggerUtterance = the utterance that will be triggered upon selecting the carousel image
+      speak - what the robot says when you click a button url - the image to be displayed triggerUtterance - the utterance that will be triggered upon selecting the carousel image

 ## Ex. usage: